-Working in oil painting and printmaking monotypes, allows me to gravitate between the two, wherein each medium provides inspiration for the other.
+Working in oil painting and printmaking monotypes, allows me to gravitate between the two mediums, each providing inspiration for the other.
 Etching and lithographic inks are so saturated with intense color that it is exhilarating and demanding to work with them.
 As the brilliant colors play against one another the created shapes develop a life of their own.
 From the monotypes the paintings begin to take form.
 I work with these shapes, editing the content, until just enough is said.
 I want the viewer to experience the paint and mark making.

 Recurring ancient mythological themes emerge; the human condition is foremost in my mind.
 Though not derived directly from nature, these works attempt to interpret existence., not only celebrating it, but questioning it.
 The artist Goya is a profound influence for his angst-ridden etchings carry one to the depths of understanding.